Structure financing to meet cash flow needs at the project level or risk management objectives at the portfolio level.

 IBRD currently offers only one loan, the IBRD Flexible Loan or IFL with a choice of two spreads -- Fixed or Variable.
 The IFL consolidated the two previously offered LIBOR-based products: the Variable Spread Loan (VSL) and the Fixed Spread Loan (FSL).
 The IBRD portfolio includes other LIBOR based and currency pool based products which have been discontinued for new loan commitments, but are still outstanding.
 Loans offered by IBRD in the past include the following:

-- Fixed-Spread Loan (FSL): FSL were available to all IBRD borrowers from September 1, 1999 until the IFL was introduced in February 2008.
+- Fixed-Spread Loan (FSL): FSLs were available to all IBRD borrowers from September 1, 1999 until the IBRD Flexible Loan (IFL) was introduced in February 2008.

-- Variable-Spread Loan (VSL): VSL, originally called Variable-Rate Single Currency Loan (VSCL or SCL), were introduced in 1993.
+- Variable-Spread Loan (VSL): VSLs, originally called Variable-Rate Single Currency Loan (VSCL or SCL), were introduced in 1993.
 They were withdrawn in February 2008.
 See lending rates.

-- Fixed-Rate Single Currency Loan (FSCL): FSCL were available to all IBRD borrowers for which the invitation to negotiate was issued after May 11, 1995 and before December 1, 1999.
+- Fixed-Rate Single Currency Loan (FSCL): FSCLs were available to IBRD borrowers to which the invitation to negotiate was issued after May 11, 1995 and before December 1, 1999.
 The FSCL was withdrawn in 2001.
 See lending rates.

-- Variable Lending Rate 1989 (VLR89) Currency Pool Loan (CPL): VLR89 CPLs were available to all IBRD borrowers for which the invitation to negotiate was issued before March 1, 2001.
+- Variable Lending Rate 1989 (VLR89) Currency Pool Loan (CPL): VLR89 CPLs were available to IBRD borrowers to which the invitation to negotiate was issued before March 1, 2001.
 The CPL was withdrawn in 2001.
 See lending rates.

 - Single Currency Pool Loan (SCP): Between September 1, 1996, and June 1, 1998, IBRD offered borrowers the option to amend the terms of their existing CPL Loan Agreements to change their currency obligation to single currency terms.
 See lending rates.